RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 ![](images/license/download.png)

-Then you need to insert copied License Key to License Manager in Dbeaver EE.
+Then you need to insert the copied License Key to License Manager in Dbeaver EE.

-### Insert the License key to License Manager
+### Insert the License key to the License Manager

 To start using DBeaver EE with your License Key you need to open License Manager in DBeaver EE:
 Help -> DBeaver License Info

 ![](images/license/help.png)

-The License information window can look different depending on whether have you already a valid license or not.
+The License information window can look different depending on whether you already have a valid license or not.

 ![](images/license/license-info.png)

-Then you click **License Manager** where you can find all your imported licenses and information about them.
+Then click **License Manager** where you can find all your imported licenses and information about them.

 ![](images/license/lm.png)

-Next you press the **Import** button to paste your License Key.
+Next press the **Import** button to paste your License Key.

 ![](images/license/import-license.png)

-If you copied the License Key to clipboard, press the **Paste** button and then **Import**.
+If you copied the License Key to the clipboard, press the **Paste** button and then **Import**.

 ![](images/license/paste.png)

-If you downloaded the .txt file with the License Key, press the **Load** button and then select the file from Downloads.
+If you downloaded the .txt file with the License Key, press the **Load** button and select the file from the Downloads.
 The License Key will be pasted automatically.

 ![](images/license/load.png)

-Then press the **Import** button and your license will be added in License Manager.
+Then press the **Import** button and your license will be added to the License Manager.

 ![](images/license/lm-imported.png)

 You have successfully imported your license.
-Now you can close License Manager and start using Dbeaver EE.
+Now you can close the License Manager and start using Dbeaver EE.

 ### Import of Subscription license